Twingate-Community/diy-vpn/README.md

 ## 🚀 Overview

 > **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
 Please do not use this project or Twingate to offer a commercial VPN service.
-Also note that bandwidth usage is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).
+Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).

 This repository provides multiple deployment options for creating VPN Exit Networks with Twingate's zero-trust networking technology: